saumeya-cloudbees/my-sample-go-app/README.md

 # CloudBees Sample Go App

 This is a simple demo app that can be used to identify the different build versions of the application as well as the environment they are running in.
 Trigger again again!!
+HIIHIH

 ![screenshot](./img/screenshot.png)